Beyonce Can’t Save Eminem’s New Macklemore Rip-off Single [Opinion]

 On Friday afternoon, Eminem released a new song called “Walk on Water” that features Beyonce.
-It’s a slow, emotional song in which some say Eminem sounds more like Macklemore than himself.
+It’s a slow and emotional song in which some say Eminem sounds more like Macklemore than himself.
 As Rolling Stone notes, the rapper surveys his life and career throughout the track, building on intensity as the song continues.

 Beyonce sounds sweet, but very remote.

-“I walk on water,” she sings at the beginning as papers turn, and follows that with “I know Jesus.”
+“I walk on water,” she sings at the beginning as papers turn and follows that with “I know Jesus.”

 The problems immediately start when Eminem comes in.
 His tone and affliction can barely be differentiated between Macklemore’s in the hit song “Same Love,” which became a callout for equality while people were debating gay marriage.
 Eminem’s lyrics attempt to be heartfelt, but they are all about himself.
 We’re supposed to feel sorry for a millionaire rapper who talks about the hardships of not living up to people’s expectations.